-Alternatively, consider RBAC across a medallion architecture.
-Consider this to be a parallel for any multi-hop architecture, whether you are working with production data throughout the pipeline like a medallion architecture, or you are working with subsets of anonymized or de-identified data throughout the pipeline in the case of an SDLC multi-hop architecture.
+Alternatively, consider RBAC across medallion architecture.
+This can be a parallel for any multi-hop architecture; for example, whether you're working with production data throughout the pipeline like medallion architecture, or with subsets of anonymized or de-identified data throughout the pipeline in SDLC multi-hop architecture.